-A more advanced version of this lesson is available in Climate Change, Gr 6-8.
+A simpler version of this lesson is available in Climate Change, Gr 3-5.

 How and why have sea levels changed since the 1920s, and how should we respond?

 - analyze and interpret sea level data from 1920 to 2020. - explain how human-caused greenhouse gas emissions have caused a rise in sea levels over the past century. - propose local solutions for climate change mitigation and adaptation to sea level rise.